lgreco/cdp/docs/source/COMP170/notes/courseRecap.rst

    else                //     parity = "Even";
      parity = "Odd";   //

-Can be written as a single-line assignment with the ternary operator:
+The same result is possible with a single-line assignment that uses the ternary operator:

 .. code-block:: java